wso2/docs-choreo-dev/en/docs/insights/view-api-insights.md

   ![Total traffic](../assets/img/insights/overview-page-total-traffic.png){.cInlineImage-half}

-  This widget displays the total traffic your selected environment received during the selected time range.
-This includes both successful requests and error requests.
+  This widget displays the total traffic of the selected environment received during a given time interval.
+Both successful requests and failed requests are displayed.
 To investigate further, you can click the arrow icon on the bottom right corner of the widget to open the [**Traffic Page**](#traffic).

 - **Error Request Count**